Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Clear Value Proposition

-You have five seconds to convince visitors to stay, so immediately state what you do and the benefit they get.
+You have those two seconds to convince visitors to stay, so immediately state what you do and the benefit they get.

 Use a clear formula like "We help [customer] achieve [outcome]" to give visitors a concrete reason to choose you over competitors.